gcruzgar/UKsurvey/README.md

 What are the triggers that change a household?
 What is the stability of households over time? (how many remain the same)
 Computationally intensive to check all individual transitions -> look at distributions for now

-Use 'household_distributions.py' to obtain counts of the required variable
+Use [household distributions](scripts/household_distributions.py) to obtain counts of the required variable
 I then save these counts on excel, normalise to account for decrease in total housholds, and plot the distributions.
 Also added correlations between each variable.
 Household size and composition is the pair with the highest correlation, r=0.72, folowed by number of bedrooms and rooms (that aren't bedrooms), r=0.55.

 All distributions seem to remain constant over time within a small error (<1%).
-Compare survey to census data.
+Compare survey to census data - see [comparing](# comparing-survey-and-census-data).
 Download census data from [Nomisweb](https://www.nomisweb.co.uk).
 Distributions are the same for survey and census for the variables tested.
 It is hard to compare certain variables because of the definitions - see [mapping](#mapping-survey-to-census)